First inauguration of George Washington: Inauguration

-George Washington had to borrow money to attend his own inauguration.
-While the final price tag for Trump’s inauguration could be upwards of $200 million, the first such event was a more frugal affair.
-In fact, George Washington had to borrow money just to get to New York City, which was the capital at the time.
-Despite owning 60,000 acres and 300 slaves, the cash-poor Washington couldn’t sell or rent any of them as most other landowners were equally strapped for cash.
-In fact, Washington confided in his nephew that at least part of the reason he took the job was the salary, “as my means are not adequate to the expense at which I have lived since my retirement."
+George Washington had to borrow money just to get to New York City, which was the capital at the time.
+Although he owned 60,000 acres of land and 300 slaves, Washington had little in the way of cash, and could not get any by trading with other landowners, as they were equally strapped for cash.
+Washington said to his nephew that the salary was at least part of the reason why he accepted the presidency, "as my means are not adequate to the expense at which I have lived since my retirement."

-George Washington delivered his second oath-taking at Independence Hall, Philadelphia, March 4, 1793.
-Running only 134 words in length it was marked as the shortest inaugural address in American history.
-He said: "Fellow citizens: I am again called upon by the voice of my country to execute the functions of its chief magistrate.
-When the occasion proper for it shall arrive, I shall endeavor to express the high sense I entertain of this distinguished honor, and of the confidence which has been reposed in me by the people of United America.

-Previous to the execution of any official act of the President the Constitution requires an oath of office.
-This oath I am now about to take, and in your presence: that if I shall be found during my administration of the Government I have in any instance violated willingly or knowingly the injunctions there of, I may (besides incurring Constitutional punishment) be subject to the upbraidings of all who are now witnesses of the present solemn ceremony."

-Three days before George Washington took the oath of office as the first president of the United States, Congress passed the following resolution: Resolved, That after the oath shall have been administered to the President, he, attended by the Vice President and members of the Senate and House of Representatives, shall proceed to St. Paul’s Chapel, to hear divine service.
-Accordingly, the Right Rev. Samuel Provoost (1742–1815), newly appointed chaplain of the United States Senate and first Episcopal bishop of New York, officiated at a service in St. Paul's Chapel on April 30, 1789, immediately following Washington’s inauguration, with the newly inaugurated President and members of Congress present.
+Three days before George Washington took the oath of office as the first president of the United States, Congress passed the following resolution: "Resolved, That after the oath shall have been administered to the President, he, attended by the Vice President and members of the Senate and House of Representatives, shall proceed to St. Paul's Chapel, to hear divine service."
+Accordingly, the Right Rev. Samuel Provoost (1742–1815), newly appointed chaplain of the United States Senate and first Episcopal bishop of New York, officiated at a service in St. Paul's Chapel on April 30, 1789, immediately following Washington's inauguration, with the newly inaugurated President and members of Congress present.